 Perhaps the most valuable tactic for counterfeiters on marketplaces is manipulating reviews.
 Private groups are created on social media, where the counterfeiters recruit consumers to send their products without charge in exchange for a positive review on their listing.
 Alternatively, online freelancing services like Fiverr can be used to find people willing to leave positive ratings and reviews for a nominal fee.
 With a multitude of five-star reviews, these listings become more popular and mislead consumers into thinking they are buying a high quality product.

 PPC advertising (pay per click) on search engines are product listings that appear at the top of search engine results when a specific branded keyword is searched.
 The brand simply pays for each click on a product listing that the search generates.
 The brand that bids the highest amount gets the keyword in question.
 This sometimes results in counterfeiters bidding highest, redirecting to their own seller page and leading consumers to buy fake versions of what they were originally looking for, once again.

 Although the commonly used search engines use machine learning to combat counterfeiters, some still slip through the cracks.
 There are constant updates to aid brands in fighting their counterfeits, but the constant growth in counterfeit sellers makes it difficult for brands to keep up.
 Data from the Brand Intelligence Index found that from Q1 2018 to Q1 2019, counterfeit listings rose by 40%.

 Monitoring these manually proves very difficult.
 Without using machine-learning technology for IP protection, scanning the internet for fake listings and websites effectively proves impossible.
-Only 6% of IP experts surveyed expect growing challenges from marketplaces and search engines in 2020.
-With new social media platforms emerging that are proving to be the bigger challenges for 2020, search engine PPC advertising might not be on top of IP experts’ priority list, but it’s still one to keep monitoring.
+Only 6% of IP experts surveyed expect growing challenges from marketplaces and search engines.
+With new social media platforms emerging that are proving to be the bigger challenges, search engine PPC advertising might not be on top of IP experts’ priority list, but it’s still one to keep monitoring.